People may be drawn to your novel for the idea, or the plot, but the characters are what keeps them reading.

 When the main character is someone they don’t empathise with or respect, it’s difficult for a reader to stick with a whole story.
 Here are a few quickfire tips to ensure your main character is someone your readers will love.

-Again, these are based on Michael Hauge’s theory from his book Writing Screenplays that Sell, and you can read about all these aspects of creating empathy with characters in more detail here.
+Again, these are based on Michael Hauge’s theory from his book Writing Screenplays that Sell.

 1. Create empathy by showing the character suffering undeserved misfortune or in jeopardy.